What is plasma cutting?

 Mild steel is a type of steel with a low carbon content, usually up to about 2.1%.
 It is one of the most commonly used steels due to its suitability for a variety of uses.
 In addition, mild steel is not expensive to obtain, and it has properties such as high impact strength, weldability, and ductility.

 Stainless steel is an iron alloy that is both corrosion-resistant and rust-resistant.
 Plasma cutting is one of the most effective methods for manufacturing this metal because it allows cutting thicknesses up to 30 mm.
-Stainless steel grades suitable for cutting include: 304, 304L, 316, 316L, 321, 310S, 317, etc.
+Stainless steel grades suitable for cutting include 304, 304L, 316, 316L, 321, 310S, 317, etc.

 Brass is another metal that is easy to make using plasma cutting.
 This is due to its high electrical conductivity.
 However, when making brass using this method, it is best to do it in a well-ventilated area.
 This is because brass contains zinc, and breathing combustion fumes containing zinc is harmful to health.

 Copper has the thermal and electrical conductivity of all materials except precious metals.
-Important qualities of this metal include: corrosion resistance, high ductility, and weldability.
+Important qualities of this metal include corrosion resistance, high ductility, and weldability.
 These properties, including its high electrical conductivity, make copper an ideal metal for plasma cutting.
 However, like brass, it is important to cut this metal in a well-ventilated area.

 This metal is popular for its low cost and ductility.
 It contains trace elements such as manganese, sulfur, phosphorus, and silicon.
 Cast iron has good electrical conductivity, high compressive strength, and a low melting temperature, making it ideal for plasma cutting.